 Paul joined Democracy Fund in 2014 to build up the engaged journalism and civic information portfolio.
 Previously, he served as a Legal Fellow at the Federal Communications Commission in the Office of the Chairman and Wireline Competition Bureau.
 At the FCC, Paul helped to draft policies supporting the deployment and adoption of high-speed Internet in the United States.

 Paul earned his Juris Doctorate at George Washington University Law School and graduated magna cum laude from the George Washington University, receiving a B.A. in political communication and international affairs.
-Paul serves on the board of Philanthropy for Active Civic Engagement (PACE) and the News Integrity Initiative Advisory Council.
+Paul served on the board of Philanthropy for Active Civic Engagement (PACE) and the News Integrity Initiative Advisory Council.